 31. Liability of recipient of unsolicited goods (TPA s.
 65)

-(1) A person to whom unsolicited goods are supplied by another person, in trade or commerce, is not liable to make any payment for the goods and is not liable for the loss of or damage to the goods other than loss or damage resulting from the doing of a wilful and unlawful Act in relation to the goods during the period specified in subsection (4).
+(1) A person to whom unsolicited goods are supplied by another person, in trade or commerce, is not liable to make any payment for the goods and is not liable for the loss of or damage to the goods other than loss or damage resulting from the doing of a wilful and unlawful act in relation to the goods during the period specified in subsection (4).

 (2) Subject to subsection (3), where a person sends, in trade or commerce, unsolicited goods to another person —